 Military Exception: An active-duty member of the U.S. Armed Forces who is permanently stationed outside of the U.S. and home on leave is exempt from hunter, archery, and crossbow safety course requirements if they can show proof at time of license application that their home state of record is Maine.

-From MDIFW: Residents and nonresidents may obtain hunting licenses from the MDIFW office in Augusta, either in person, online at mainefishwildlife.com, or (for nonresidents) by mail.
+From MDIFW: Residents and non-residents may obtain hunting licenses from the MDIFW office in Augusta, or online.

 From Agents: Licenses can also be purchased from agents throughout the state (sporting good stores, many convenience stores, town clerks, and turnpike service centers).
 Agents who process applications online for moose and antlerless deer permits may charge a fee of $2.00.
 Note: Not all town clerks issue nonresident licenses.